-The Loading and Offloading of Hazardous materials is not authorized at Webster Outlying Field.
+Loading and Offloading Hazardous materials is not authorized at WOLF.

-10.3.12 Vehicular and Pedestrian Traffic.
+10.3.12 VEHICULAR AND PEDESTRIAN TRAFFIC.

 - 1. Vehicular traffic on the airfield movement surfaces shall abide by the procedures in section 3.11 of this manual.
-Refer to section 3.11.13.8 of this manual for procedures for towing or moving air vehicles by hand on the airfield movement surfaces. - 2.
+Refer to section 3.11.3.8 of this manual for procedures for towing or moving air vehicles by hand on the airfield movement surfaces. - 2.
 All vehicular traffic shall establish and maintain radio contact with Tower on Primary or FM Ground.
-Vehicles proceeding onto the airfield shall be cleared by Tower before entering the movement area and comply with radio instructions. - 3.
-Escort services for vehicular traffic which is not radio equipped may be arranged by contacting the Webster Airfield Manager at (301) 995-8016 or NAS Patuxent River Flight Planning at COMM (301) 342-3836/7 or DSN 342-3836/7. - 4.
+Vehicles proceeding onto the airfield shall be cleared by Tower, before entering the movement area and comply with radio instructions. - 3.
+Escort services for vehicular traffic which is not radio equipped may be arranged by contacting the Webster Airfield Manager at (301) 995-8016 or NAS Patuxent River Flight Planning at COMM: (301) 342-3836/7 or DSN 342-3836/7. - 4.
 Pedestrian traffic is prohibited on movement area unless specific clearance is received from Tower and two-way radio communication is maintained. - 5.
 When Webster Tower is closed, all movements on the airfield shall be announced on Webster CTAF.